suvithra18/suvithra18/README.md

 🚀 Passionate about mentoring future developers, building scalable applications, and creating impactful data-driven solutions.

-📫 Feel free to connect for collaboration, training programs, freelance projects, or full-time opportunities.
+📫 Open to collaborations, technical training opportunities, freelance projects, and full-time roles in Software Development and Data Analytics.